Bapcraft/Neocore/api/README.md

 plugin provides.
 If you do not have a constructor like this, the database manager will throw an exception at runtime.

+# Event Listeners
+Events in Neocore are handled slightly differently to how they are handled in Bukkit, though it may seem similar at first glance.
+In order to get to the Event Manager, you can do something like this:

+    EventManager em = NeocoreAPI.getAgent().getEventManager();

+And this is about as far the similarities go.
+In Neocore, we have a much more direct priority system than Bukkit.
+Our priorities are explicit numbers instead of the general ranges that Bukkit has.
+We also use the nice Java 8 features that makes our job just a little bit easier.
+Here's roughly how we'd register a listener in Neocore.

+    Module mod = myModule;
+    em.registerListener(mod, SomeEvent.class, event -> {

+        // Example
+        event.setCancelled(true);

+    }, 1000);

+(Of course, you don't *have* to use a lambda expression there, but it helps.)
+The value of `1000` there is just a "medium" value.
+The higher the number, the higher the priority.
+If you want something akin the the "monitor" priority that Bukkit has, use `Integer.MAX_VALUE`.
+High values should be around 1 million.
+And low values would be under 100.
+And please don't use values *less than or equal to* 0 unless you're doing something really special.
+The class mentioned in there is the name of the events you want to listen for.
+Please don't do anything fancy like trying to capture all `PlayerEvent`s or it'll probably cause something to get all mucked up or at least thrown an exception somewhere in there.

 **TODO:** Explanation of host stuff.